US men's and women's teams offered equal pay

 "Until Fifa equalises the prize money that it awards to the men's and women's World Cup participants, it is incumbent upon us to collectively find a solution," she said.

-USSF has previously said women's World Cup bonuses cannot match those of the men because of huge differences in payments paid to federations by Fifa for men's and women's tournaments.
+The USSF has previously said women's World Cup bonuses cannot match those of the men because of huge differences in payments made to federations by Fifa for men's and women's tournaments.

 "US Soccer will not agree to any collective bargaining agreement that does not take the important step of equalising Fifa World Cup prize money," a USSF statement said.